 In Canada art therapists follow the ethics and standards set out by the Canadian Art Therapy Association.
 In Ontario art therapists also follow the standards set out by the College of Registered Psychotherapists of Ontario.

-Want to know more about my art therapy services for women?
-Click below.
+Learn more about my 1:1 art therapy services

 -